Code-Institute-Submissions/audiobasedadventure/README.md

 * The game plays as intended
 * Parsing worked as expected

+### Issues

+##### Short length
+The game is very short and features very little in terms of actual game play.
+Building the engine for the game took a long time.
+The code is scalable so it will be possible to extend the game easily.

+##### Audio game mechanic
+The initial idea for the game was to use audio playback as a source of feedback for the player.
+This hasn't been implemented yet.
+A system has been built which means that audio sources have a distance from the player and a directionality.
+This could be used to guide players in specific directions or in other contexts.

+##### Procedural code
+The source code for this project represents a hybrid between procedural coding and OOP.
+Items and rooms are objects but verbs and commands are not.
+The gma ewould be more scalable and robust if more OOP coding was used.

 ## Deployment
 The site is hosted on github pages.

-### Run locally
-To run this site locally, in your terminal enter: git clone https://github.com/mparkcode/chicken_cha_cha
+To run this site locally, in your terminal enter: git clone https://github.com/johnpooch/audiobasedadventure

 ### Acknowledgements
 The desing of the game borrows from Ron Schnell's 'Dunnet'